Pride sweeps France over Oscar wins for "The Artist"

 "I love your country," Dujardin declared in English in accepting his award, before reverting to his native French to shout, "Bloody Hell!
 Brilliant!
 Thanks!
 Fantastic!
 Thank you very much!"

-Back on home soil Friday, Dujardin was shut out from France's highest acting honours, the Cesars, with the "Best Actor" award going to Omar Sy in "Intouchables."
+Back on home soil on Friday, Dujardin was shut out from France's highest acting honors, the Cesars, with the "Best Actor" award going to Omar Sy in "Intouchables."
 Still, The Artist received six Cesars, including a Best Actress for Bejo.

 Hollywood has fallen hard for the suave Dujardin, who managed to also nab Best Actor awards this season at the Golden Globes and the Screen Actors Guild, as well as a BAFTA award in London.